 Swedish.
-Born in 1956 in Boras.
-Lives in Stockholm.
+Born in 1956 in Boras in Sweden.

 Whether creating an acid portrait of Sweden, representing the nightmarish world of business offices, tapping into the desolate uniformity of petrified, petit-bourgeois neighbourhoods, examining the state of marginalised peoples in a nation praised for its system of social protection, or exploring the strangeness of a town on the cusp of the Arctic Circle, Lars Tunbj√∂rk has totally forgotten his black and white beginnings.

 All his energy is now devoted to the exploration of colour, which he approaches in the style of 1970‚Äôs American photographers.
 This is his starting point for questioning the world, a series of interrogations more than observations, which he develops without pessimism but with an undeniable affliction softened by a biting humour.
 Over time, his approach has become radicalised and purified by being less and less anecdotal.
 Consequentially, his series no longer represents characters but rather the often absurd track of their presence and their actions.

 When Lars Tunbjork approaches Beauvais (France-Picardie) he immediately recognizes other places that he has already experienced as an explorer, a situation of every photographer encounters when he discovers a new fragment of the universe.
 Therefore, he shows us faces ‚Äď frontally, up-close - , residential areas, companies, and, all around, what remains of nature.